 The American anthropologist Edward T. Hall is often cited as a pioneer in the field of intercultural communication.
 Chen, G., & Starosta, W. (2000).
 Foundations of intercultural communication.
 Boston, MA: Allyn & Bacon.
 Born in 1914, Hall spent much of his early adulthood in the multicultural setting of the American Southwest, where Native Americans, Spanish-speakers, and descendents of pioneers came together from diverse cultural perspectives.
-He then traveled the globe during World War II and later served as a State Department official.
+He then travelled the globe during World War II and later served as a U.S. State Department official.
 Where culture had once been viewed by anthropologists as a single, distinct way of living, Hall saw how the perspective of the individual influences interaction.
-By focusing on interactions, rather than cultures as separate from individuals, he asked us to evaluate the many cultures we ourselves belong to or are influenced by, as well as those with whom we interact.
+By focusing on interactions rather than cultures as separate from individuals, he asked us to evaluate the many cultures we ourselves belong to or are influenced by as well as those with whom we interact.
 While his view makes the study of intercultural communication far more complex, it also brings a healthy dose of reality to the discussion.
 Hall is generally credited with eight contributions to our study of intercultural communication: Chen, G., & Starosta, W. (2000).
 Foundations of intercultural communication.
-Boston, MA: Allyn & Bacon.'Leeds-Hurwitz, W. (1990).
-Notes in the history of intercultural communication: the foreign service institute and the mandate for intercultral training.
-Quarterly Journal of Speech, 76, 268-281.'McLean, S. (2005).
+Boston, MA: Allyn & Bacon., Leeds-Hurwitz, W. (1990).
+Notes in the history of intercultural communication: The foreign service institute and the mandate for intercultral training.
+Quarterly Journal of Speech, 76, 268-281., McLean, S. (2005).
 The basics of interpersonal communication.
 Boston, MA: Allyn & Bacon.

-- 1. Comparing cultures.
+- 1. Compare cultures.
 Focus on the interactions versus general observations of culture. - 2.
 Shift to local perspective.
 Local level versus global perspective. - 3.
 You don't have to know everything to know something.
-Time, space, gestures, and gender roles can be studied, even if we lack a larger understanding of the entire culture.

-- 4. There are rules we can learn.
+Time, space, gestures, and gender roles can be studied, even if we lack a larger understanding of the entire culture. - 4.
+There are rules we can learn.
 People create rules for themselves in each community that we can learn from, compare, and contrast. - 5.
 Experience counts.
 Personal experience has value in addition to more comprehensive studies of interaction and culture. - 6.
-Differences in perspective.
-Descriptive linguistics serves as a model to understand cultures, and the US Foreign Service adopted it as a base for training. - 7.
-Application to International Business.
-Foreign Service trainings yielded applications to trade and commerce, and became a point of study for business majors. - 8.
-Integration of the disciplines.
-Culture and communication are intertwined, and bring together many academic disciplines.
+Perspectives can differ.
+Descriptive linguistics serves as a model to understand cultures, and the U.S. Foreign Service adopted it as a base for training.

+- 7. Intercultural communication can be applied to international business.
+U.S. Foreign Service training yielded applications for trade and commerce and became a point of study for business majors. - 8.
+It integrates the disciplines.
+Culture and communication are intertwined and bring together many academic disciplines.

 HallHall, E. (1966).
 The hidden dimension.
-N.Y., NY: Doubleday. shows us that emphasis on a culture as a whole, and how it operates, may lead us to neglect individual differences.
+New York, NY: Doubleday. shows us that emphasis on a culture as a whole, and how it operates, may lead us to neglect individual differences.
 Individuals may hold beliefs or practice customs that do not follow their own cultural norm.
 When we resort to the mental shortcut of a stereotype, we lose these unique differences.
 Stereotypes can be defined as a generalization about a group of people that oversimplifies their culture.Rogers, E., & Steinfatt, T. (1999).
 Intercultural communication.
 Prospect Heights, IL: Waveland Press.